Banking

 -

-Sim-swapping has been done extensively for cryptocurrencies as it is harder to recover a fraudulent crypto transaction than even a fraudulent wire transfer. ↩
+Sim-swapping has been done extensively for cryptocurrencies, as it is harder to recover a fraudulent crypto transaction than even a fraudulent wire transfer. ↩